 Revolting Rhymes (Jan Lachauer, Jakob Schuh and Bin-Han To; UK)

 These two shorts occupy the next level down from Garden Party and LOU.
 Based on a poem, the stop-motion animated Negative Space concerns death and luggage, and it offers a nice mix of wintry bleakness and wry comedy.
-Revolting Rhymes is actually Part One of a two-part British animated series based on stories by Roald Dahl (both parts are available to watch on Amazon Prime), and at 30 minutes, it’s by far the longest entry in the category.
+Revolting Rhymes is Part One of a two-part British animated series based on stories by Roald Dahl (you can watch both parts on Amazon Prime), and at 30 minutes, it’s by far the longest entry in the category.
 It’s entertaining, albeit not much different in concept and execution than Hoodwinked!.

 Dear Basketball (Glen Keane; USA)